cappe987/cappe987.github.io/_posts/2021-07-25-functions-deep-dive.markdown

   return 3.14159265359
 ```

 This may seem restricting, but determinism in itself is a very useful property for a function.
 The same input will always give the same output.
-It's very easy to test as it doesn't depend on any state.
-This determinism also lays the groundwork for the rest of this post and is the reason why we want the function to be pure.
+It's very easy to test as it doesn't depend on any state, which also makes it easier to debug.
+If you have some logical mistake in a deterministic function then all you need to do is find the mistake inside that function (assuming the input is correct, otherwise the issue is elsewhere).
+If it is non-deterministic function then you may need to look at all state that it is working with to find what goes wrong.
+You may need to debug much more outside of the function in question to find what leads to the invalid state.

 If you don't care about the formal definition then just skip to the next section.
 A formal definition is that a function $$f : A \rightarrow B$$ maps every element in a set $$A$$ to some element in a set $$B$$, and each element in $$A$$ can only map to a single element in $$B$$.
 This means that for any value $$x \in A$$, $$f(x)$$ must always be the same value.
 Or expressed as a logical statement below: if $$f(x)$$ returns two values $$y_1$$ and $$y_2$$ from the same $$x$$ then $$y_1 = y_2$$.